krassowski/gsea-api/README.md

 [Molecular Signatures Database](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) (MSigDB) can be downloaded from the [Broad Institute GSEA website](https://www.gsea-msigdb.org/gsea/downloads.jsp).
 It provides expert-curated gene set collections, as well as curated subset of pathway databases (Reactome, KEGG, Biocarta, Gene Ontology) trimmed to remove redundant, overlapping and and otherwise little-value terms (if needed).

 You can download all the pathways collections at once (search for `ZIPped MSigDB` on the download page).
-After downloading and un-zipping (e.g. to a local directory named `msigdb`), you can access the gene sets from MSigDB with:
+After downloading and un-zipping (e.g., to a local directory named `msigdb`), you can access the gene sets from MSigDB with:

 ```python
 from gsea_api.molecular_signatures_db import MolecularSignaturesDatabase